MycroftAI/documentation/_drafts/Getting-Mycroft.md

 ## Mycroft for Linux

 If you have a popular Linux distro, like Ubuntu, Mint, Fedora or Arch, then you can [download Mycroft for your distro](https://github.com/MycroftAI/mycroft-core/blob/dev/README.md).
-There are multiple methods of installation, such as via a shell script, or via `apt-get`, so be sure to follow the documentation.
+There are multiple methods of installation, such as via a shell script, or via package, so be sure to follow the documentation.

 ## Mycroft for Android